huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Never, ever stop learning.
 If you are not growing, you are dying.
 [If you don't learn, you can't change, and if you are not changing, what is the point of being here?](https://x.com/librarymindset/status/1530100260361539589) Think about it again!
 Cherish this massive birth gift.
 Always have faith in your capability learn new skills, no matter how hard the task seems.
 [Your ability to learn is not fixed, it can change with your effort.](https://www.youtube.com/watch?v=H14bBuluwB8)

 Question every rule.
 Always dig deeper.
 Doubt everything.
 Remove all labels.
 Don't believe everything you believe now.
 No beliefs are true.
 [Avoid the trap of expertise and experience.](https://hbr.org/podcast/2019/04/avoiding-the-expertise-trap)

+Be ready to transform yourself completely into another person, and be ready to be in an internal state of self-revolution at any time.
+Strong opinions, loosely held.
+Be dynamic, adaptable, and open-minded.
+[Don't get married to past views.](https://m.youtube.com/watch?v=m4RVTK7iU1c)

 Expect nothing.
 Expectations are limitations.
 They limit your true potential.